elixir-cloud-aai/cookiecutter-python/{{ cookiecutter.project_name_dashed }}/PULL_REQUEST_TEMPLATE.md

 your PR is ready to be merged even though not all boxes were ticked off). -->

 1. [] My code follows the [contributing guidelines][contributing-guidelines]
     and I acknowledge that all my commits will be squashed into a single commit using the PR title as the commit message
-2. [] I have performed a self-review of my own code and updated the user-facing documentation to describe any new or changed behavior
+2. [] I have performed a self-review of my own code
+3. [] I have updated any relevant user- developer- and or administrator-facing documentation to describe any new or changed behavior
-3. [] I have commented my code in hard-to-understand areas and provided appropriate documentation ([Google-style Python docstrings][py-doc-google]) for all packages/modules/functions/classes/methods or updated existing ones
+4. [] I have commented my code in hard-to-understand areas and provided appropriate documentation ([Google-style Python docstrings][py-doc-google]) for all packages/modules/functions/classes/methods or updated existing ones
-4. [] I have added type annotations for all function/class/method interfaces or updated existing ones (only for Python, TypeScript, etc.)
+5. [] I have added type annotations for all function/class/method interfaces or updated existing ones
-5. [] I have added tests that prove my fix is effective or that my feature works
+6. [] I have added tests that prove my fix is effective or that my feature works
-6. [] I have not reduced the existing code coverage
+7. [] I have not reduced the existing code coverage
+8. [] **I have ticked off all items in this checklist because leaving any unchecked boxes means the PR is not ready for review**

 #### Comments